Undergraduate Research and Creative Achievement Program (URCAP)

 - Science, Technology, Engineering, and Mathematics (STEM)

-The awardees in each area will receive a cash award and a trip to the National Conference for Undergraduate Research (NCUR), which this academic year will be in held at the University of Kentucky from April 3-5.
-Students who wish to apply for the award must submit a brief (1000 words or less) description of their work, and arrange to have a letter of support sent by their faculty mentor to Aimee Pozorski at email@example.com.
-The deadline for applying for Fall 2013 is 5:00 PM, Monday, November 18.
-Award winners will give the opening addresses at URCAD, which this year will be held on May 1.
+The awardees in each area will receive a cash award and a trip to the National Conference for Undergraduate Research (NCUR), which this academic year will be in held at Eastern Washington University from April 16-18, 2015.
+Students who wish to apply for the award must submit an abstract (1000 words or less) of their work, and arrange to have a letter of support sent by their faculty mentor to Aimee Pozorski at firstname.lastname@example.org.
+The deadline for applying for Fall 2014 is 5:00 PM, Monday, November 17.
+Award winners will give the opening addresses at URCAD, which this year will be held on Friday, May 1.

 This year, through a generous donation by the CCSU Alumni Association, CCSU students may apply for funds to present at field-specific conferences.
 There is no deadline for application to the Alumni Travel Award; however, awards will be made on a rolling basis until all funds are expended for the year.
 To apply, students must submit their abstract for the conference, notification of acceptance of the work, and a tentative budget for the travel.
 Awards will typically not exceed $500.